Funiculaire Sierre–Montana–Crans

 The lower station is located near the Sierre/Siders railway station on the Simplon line.
 Intermediate stations are at Venthône and Bluche-Randogne.

 The funicular was opened in 1911.
-The line is operated by "Compagnie de Chemin de Fer et d’Autobus Sierre-Montana-Crans (SMC) SA".
+The line is operated at present by "Compagnie de Chemin de Fer et d’Autobus Sierre-Montana-Crans (SMC) SA".

+The funicular was closed from March to December 2022 for new tracks and cars, fewer intermediate stations to allow 20-minute intervals and a journey time of 14 minutes.

+Concurrently, the power system for the line was redesigned to use solar power to reduce its reliance on grid-provided electricity and for emergency backup power.
+The system also harvests power regeneratively from the vehicles.